wp-plugins/gatekeeper/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Minor bug fix to eliminate an “undefined index” error.

 = 1.0 =
 * Updated code to avoid conflicts with other plugins and themes that were resulting in "Fatal error: Cannot redeclare admin_register_head()" errors.
 * Consolidated plugin styles (CSS) into one stylesheet, instead of having some inline styles scattered throughout the code.